hrishit2/medusa/README.md

-🚀 Medusa Backend Deployment on AWS ECS Fargate (via Docker, Terraform, GitHub Actions)
+🚀 Medusa Backend Deployment on AWS ECS Fargate

-This project demonstrates how to containerize, deploy using infrastructure as code, and automate deployment of the Medusa backend using:
+This project demonstrates how to containerize, provision infrastructure, and automate deployment of the Medusa backend using:

-Docker for building container images
+Docker (for building the image)

-Terraform for provisioning AWS infrastructure (like ECS, VPC, IAM)
+Terraform (for creating AWS infrastructure)

-GitHub Actions for CI/CD automation
+GitHub Actions (for CI/CD)

-AWS ECS Fargate to host the backend as a serverless container
+AWS ECS Fargate (for hosting the container)

 📁 Repository Structure
+.github/workflows/deploy.yml
-.github/workflows/deploy.yml: CI/CD GitHub Actions workflow
+GitHub Actions workflow for building and deploying the Medusa backend.

+terraform/
-terraform/: Contains all Terraform configuration files
+Terraform configuration files.

-main.tf: Sets up ECS, networking, IAM, etc.

-variables.tf: Inputs for customizing your infrastructure
+main.tf: AWS infrastructure setup (ECS, IAM, VPC, etc.)

+variables.tf: Input variables used in Terraform

-outputs.tf: Outputs used in deployment (like ECS names)
+outputs.tf: Outputs used by GitHub Actions

-terraform.tfvars: Your actual values for each input
+terraform.tfvars: Actual values for your deployment

-Dockerfile: Builds the Medusa backend container

-README.md: Documentation for setup and usage
+Dockerfile
+Used to build the Docker image for the Medusa backend.

+README.md
+This documentation.

 🛠️ Technologies Used
-Medusa backend (Node.js-based headless commerce system)
+Medusa (Node.js headless commerce backend)

-Docker & Docker Hub (for container image building and storage)
+Docker & Docker Hub

-AWS ECS Fargate (for serverless container hosting)
+AWS ECS Fargate

-Terraform (to define and provision cloud resources)
+Terraform

-GitHub Actions (to automate build and deployment steps)
+GitHub Actions

 🚧 Prerequisites
-Before starting, ensure you have:
+Make sure you have:

-An AWS account with appropriate access
+AWS account with programmatic access enabled

-Docker Hub account
+Docker Hub account with a repository created

 GitHub repository secrets configured:

-Docker Hub username and access token

-AWS access key ID and secret access key

-AWS region (e.g., ap-south-1)
+DOCKERHUB_USERNAME

+DOCKERHUB_ACCESS_TOKEN

+AWS_ACCESS_KEY_ID

+AWS_SECRET_ACCESS_KEY

+AWS_REGION

 📦 Dockerfile Purpose
-The Dockerfile describes how to install dependencies, build the Medusa project, expose the application port, and start the server inside a Docker container.
+The Dockerfile contains instructions to:

+Set up the Node.js environment

+Install dependencies

+Build the Medusa project

+Expose the necessary port

+Start the backend server

+This file ensures the Medusa backend runs properly inside a container.

 📐 Terraform Configuration
-Terraform is used to:
+Terraform is used to create and manage:

-Create a secure and isolated network (VPC, subnets)
+A virtual private cloud (VPC) and subnets

-Set up ECS cluster and Fargate service
+ECS cluster and Fargate service

-Create IAM roles for ECS tasks and services
+IAM roles and permissions

-Define log groups for ECS monitoring
+CloudWatch logging for ECS

+Security groups and networking

-You initialize and apply the Terraform configuration to provision all required AWS infrastructure automatically.
+You run terraform init and terraform apply to deploy infrastructure.

 ⚙️ GitHub Actions Workflow
-This file automates:
+The GitHub Actions CI/CD workflow performs the following:

-Checking out your repository
+Checks out your repository

-Setting up Docker and logging into Docker Hub
+Sets up Docker and logs into Docker Hub

-Building and pushing the Medusa container image to Docker Hub
+Builds and pushes the Medusa Docker image to Docker Hub

+Configures AWS credentials

-Using the AWS CLI to trigger a new ECS deployment
+Triggers a new ECS deployment to pull the latest image

-Secrets from your GitHub repo are used to securely connect to Docker Hub and AWS.
+This ensures your application is deployed every time you push to the main branch.

 🚀 Deployment Flow
-You push code to the main branch.
+You push changes to the main branch.

-GitHub Actions automatically builds the Docker image.
+GitHub Actions builds the Docker image.

-It pushes the image to Docker Hub.
+The image is pushed to Docker Hub.

-GitHub Actions then forces a new deployment on your ECS service.

-ECS pulls the new image and redeploys the Medusa backend.
+AWS ECS service is updated to pull the latest image.

+The Medusa backend is deployed on Fargate.

 🌐 Accessing the Backend
-If your ECS service is deployed in a public subnet with a public IP assigned, you can access the Medusa backend via the public IP and the app’s port (usually 9000).
+If your service is deployed with a public IP:

-You can find the public IP in the ECS Console under the running task's network section.
+Go to the ECS Console

+Navigate to your running task

+Copy the public IP address

+Access your backend via http://<public-ip>:9000

-📹 Deliverables for Review
+📹 Deliverables
+To complete the project, you should have:

-Public GitHub repository with:
+A public GitHub repository containing:

 Terraform code